Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-http.md

 }
 ```

-The service operation **responds** with `200` if called successfully and tokens has been queried.
+The service operation **responds** with `200` if called successfully and tokens have been queried.
 The response also contains an [AuthorizationTokenListMgmtResponse](../data-models/authorization-token-list-mgmt-response.md) JSON encoded body.

 ```
 {